pangeo-forge/pangeo-forge-recipes/docs/intro_tutorial.md

 ?How does a submitter know when their data is sent to a bakery/processed?

 ## Data Access/Catalog
-?How is the data accessed once finished?
+How is the data accessed once finished?

 ## Maintaining a Recipe